All tools are bound; visibility controls exposure

 Picking a tier

-Promoting toalways is a deliberate budget choice.
-Demoting to silent is a deliberate architectural choice.
+Promoting toalways is a deliberate budget choice — it pays Tier-1 tokens on every turn. silent is for plugins that don’t need to be advertised or discovered (they work through middleware or HTTP).
 Most plugins should stay on the default — on-demand.

 Loading and unloading